studgate/maloney-affordable/wp-content/plugins/maloney-listings/USER_GUIDE.md

 3. Check for typos in the address
 4. Wait a few minutes if you see rate limit errors

-### Availability Not Showing
+### Availability Not Showing (Rentals)

 **Check:**
 1. Is this a Rental listing?
-(Condos don't have availability)
 2. Are availability rows added in the "Current Rental Availability" field group?
+3. Is "Units Available" greater than 0?
+4. Is the listing published and active?

+### Condo Listings Not Showing

+**Check:**
+1. Is this a Condo listing?
+2. Are condo listing rows added in the "Current Condo Listings" field group?
 3. Is "Units Available" greater than 0?
 4. Is the listing published and active?